weaselinabox/alphamix/README.md

-# ALPHAMIX - Alphabet Letters Phonetic Harmonizer and Mixer
+# alphamix - Alphabet Letters Phonetic Harmonizer and Mixer
 > Generate unique and customizable audio files that mimic dialogue sounds

 This tool generates unique and customizable audio files that mimic dialogue sounds found in